knezi/bachelor_thesis/pozn.md

 ## programatorska dokumentace
-prdej nekam specifikaci vsech feature a preprocesoru a klasifikatoru a extra_data last preproces musi vratit tuple (whatever, label) for testing data - training go fuck yourself YAML speci: if you have extra_data, you need to get rid of them in preprocessing - classifier gets first element of the tuple
+prdej nekam specifikaci vsech feature a preprocesoru a klasifikatoru a extra_data last preproces musi vratit tuple (whatever, label) for testing data - training go * yourself YAML speci: if you have extra_data, you need to get rid of them in preprocessing - classifier gets first element of the tuple
 	- for training also label